-For more information on hypothermia and frostbite, visit the Extreme Cold (exit DHS) web site maintained by the U.S. Centers for Disease Control and Prevention.
+For more information on hypothermia and frostbite, visit the Extreme Cold website maintained by the U.S. Centers for Disease Control and Prevention.

 For a chart that shows Wind Chill Temperature Equivalents, visit the Wind Chill Equivalent Temperature Table provided by the National Weather Service.

 For more information, contact your Local Public Health Department.